Best Shoes for Fallen Arches

 What can cause Fallen Arches?

-Some ill-fitting footwear can cause arches to drop and become flatter.
+Some ill-fitting footwear can cause arches to drop and flatten.
 Flimsy ballerina pumps are a prime example of ill-fitting shoes causing arches to drop, and The Society of Shoe Fitters training backs this up.
 This type of footwear offers little or no support to our feet.
 If you are constantly wearing these types of shoes then please get fitted with a pair of comfy and supportive shoes!

 How Do you fix Fallen Arches?

-In general terms, fallen arches normally occur later in life so as we age.
-It is important to recognise any possible foot health issues so that you can try to correct them or prevent them from worsening.
+In general terms, fallen arches normally occur later in life as we age.
+It is important to recognise any possible foot health issues early so that you can try to correct them or prevent them from worsening.
 Fallen arches lower the shock absorption of your feet which in turn can cause discomfort when walking or running.
 Also, because the arch has flattened, the natural movement of the foot is distorted.

 Are Fallen Arches Painful?

 The flattening of the arches is not a painful process so it may be harder to spot.
-If you think your arches have fallen or dropped, it is best to see your Podiatrist.
-They may need to prescribe specific orthotic insoles to help with fallen arches.
+If you think your arches have fallen or dropped, it is best to visit a local podiatrist.
+They may need to prescribe specific orthotic insoles to help.